 Allie Gower of My Card Party and I’ve made some Quick and easy Conversation Hearts !

-Use these on projects, add a magnet to the back, or just surprise someone by leaving one behind somewhere.
+Make these fun Conversation Hearts to give away on Valentine’s Day.
+They are fast and easy to make in bulk.
+Use these as a classroom giveaway, on projects, add a magnet to the back, or just surprise someone by leaving one behind somewhere.

 Supplies for Quick and easy Conversation Hearts